jest-community/vscode-jest/README.md

 I'd like to give a shout out to [Wallaby.js](https://wallabyjs.com), which is a significantly more comprehensive and covers a lot more editors, if this extension interests you - check out that too.

+## Wanted

+Someone to take responsibility for ensuring that the default setup for create-react-app is always working.
+All the current authors use TypeScript and React/React Native and so have very little familiarity with changes to CRA. _Apply via PRs :D_.

 ## Troubleshooting

 If you don't use the root of your project for your JS with Jest tests, do not worry, you can still use this project.
 You will need to use the "Start Jest Runner" command, and maybe have to configure your own `jest.pathToJest` setting inside the `.vscode/settings.json` to whatever you would use.